orstavik/JoiComponents/book/chapter1/3_HowTo_CreateShadowDom.md

 }
 ```

+The Basic strategy is often a simple and good way to get started during development.
+Then, just refactor to one of the other two strategies when your component nears completion.

 ## Template strategy: `HTMLTemplateElement`

-The Template strategy first sets up a template outside of the element.
+The Template strategy consists of the following steps:
+1. Set up a template outside of the element.
-It then creates a shadowRoot in the constructor, and populates the shadowRoot by deep cloning
+2. set up the shadowRoot in the constructor.
+3. Populate the shadowRoot by deep cloning the template.
-the template. `this.shadowRoot.appendChild(template.content.cloneNode(true))` is more efficient
-than `this.shadowRoot.innerHTML = "<span>it takes</span>a little time<span>to parse html.</span>"`.
-Therefore, when many elements using the same template are created,
-the browser saves a little time.

-Choose Template strategy over Basic strategy when:
- * you create *many* instances of the same element.

 ```javascript
 const template = document.createElement("template");            //[1]